jd615645/course/crawler/Crawler-NCHU-course/README.md

 ## Deployment

+Add additional notes about how to deploy this on a live system

+1. Use Crontab to make crawler automatically run in background

+  * `crontab -e`

+2. Paste the command below into the bottom of the crontab file :

-1. Change your directory to this project
+  (1).
+Change your directory to this project

     * `cd /path/to/project`

-2. Use Crontab to make crawler automatically run in background
+  (2).
+Use Crontab to make crawler automatically run in background

     * `crontab -e`

-3. Paste the command below into the bottom of the crontab file :
+  (3).
+Paste the command below into the bottom of the crontab file :

-  * 獲得全部課程 ( For all Course ) `* * * * * python3 CoursePickingHelperCrawler.py`
+    *  `* * * * * python3 CoursePickingHelperCrawler.py #獲得全部課程 ( For all Course )`

 ### Result